 - Philadelphia, PA: As the birthplace of the U.S., kids can see where the Declaration of Independence was signed, visit Betsy Ross’s house and the Liberty Bell and walk the cobblestone streets that Ben Franklin once walked.
 But a visit to Philly wouldn’t be complete without eating a cheesesteak and running up the “Rocky Steps” at the Philadelphia Museum of Art.

 - Baltimore, MD: After seeing where Betsy Ross sewed the American flag, families can visit Fort McHenry National Monument in Baltimore, where the story of America’s national anthem began.
 Visit the historic ships along Baltimore’s Inner Harbor and make some time for the National Aquarium, too.

-- Washington, DC: As with NYC, the amount of things to see in our nation’s capital can be overwhelming for a family road trip.
+- Washington, DC: As with NYC, the number of things to see in our nation’s capital can be overwhelming for a family road trip.
 We recommend choosing one or two museums and a few landmarks depending on the interests of your family.
-The National Air and Space Museum, National Mall, Tidal Basin, Washington Monument, Lincoln Memorial and International Spy Museum are just a few of your options.
+The National Air and Space Museum, National Mall, Tidal Basin, Washington Monument, Lincoln Memorial, and International Spy Museum are just a few of your options.

 - Charlottesville, VA: In Richmond, Virginia, families will want to stop at Thomas Jefferson’s Monticello, the former president’s home and gardens, for a guided tour.